 Individuals usually participating in extracurricular activities such as tutoring, dancing, martial arts, swimming, or music lessons, can pay for future sessions now.
 Once things cool down, they can attend later.
 This way, you’ll be helping businesses keep revenue coming in during these tough economic times.

-Same goes for beauty appointments – help your stylist out prepaying for services now to help keep them afloat when times get tough.
+The same goes for beauty appointments – help your stylist out prepaying for services now to help keep them afloat when times get tough.
 Many tech-savvy businesses have access to payment sharing apps or web payment capabilities, so you can support your local business without risking direct contact with others.

 2. Don’t Forget the Small Specialty Shop!